Geo-Leo/resume/README.md

   ● Perform inspections of sub-address features (i.e. units, elevators, stairwells) at multi-unit housing sites, input data on a mobile device, and utilize parcel and satellite maps to efficiently survey sites <br>
   ● Digitize/ edit features and input data with the Beans.ai MapMaker app to produce accurate maps <br>
   ● Build an ArcGIS dashboard app to summarize and present data in real time <br>
-  ● Assist in locating, collecting, and GPSing prospective sites into a Geodatabase <br>
   ● Manage data, compute statistics, and create graphs with Python to develop a preliminary spatial model </p>

 **Job gap due to the Coronavirus** | _May 2020 - May 2022_ <br>